nicholaswmin/fsm/README.md

 > transition from one `state` to another, if allowed.

-They are created from the provided `states`, which renders an expressive & domain-specific API.
+They are created based on the transition names given in the `states` argument.
+This renders an expressive & domain-specific API.

 For example, this: